-I'm giving this fanTAStic seminar this Friday (today!) at the Community Homeschool Center in Bryan, where our children and I attend (and teach) weekly classes.
+I'm gave this fanTAStic seminar at the Community Homeschool Center in Bryan, where our children and I attend (and teach) weekly classes.

 1) What's your problem?

 Phrasing the question that way sounds really antagonistic, but it needs to be asked.
 Defining the problem, and actually writing it down is a huge step in finding a solution.
 Some times, we just have the habit of avoiding and spiraling, and the problem doesn't even exist anymore, but we never took the time to discover and then declare that.